jakewmiles/bogo-server/README.md

 ## Getting Started

-In order to run matchmaker it is necessary to install and set-up Expo.
+In order to run Bogo it is necessary to install and set-up Expo.
 Please refer to the documentation on the Expo website for further information.
 This can be run on any Windows or Apple PC.
 Additionally, postgreSQL is required in order to run the back-end database.

 1. Clone this repo and enter!